What is a Network as a Service (NaaS)?

 The original approach to securing internet-based remote access, VPN has become a significant security risk of its own.
 VPN’s underlying moat-and-castle design concept creates a secure perimeter around a trusted network.
 Anyone allowed through the perimeter is trusted with full access to everything on the network.
 VPN gateways publicly broadcast their presence to the internet and must be meticulously maintained with the latest security patches.
 These inherent risks are driving companies to adopt more secure VPN alternatives.

 Zero Trust Network Access (ZTNA) is a modern approach to security and access control that replaces VPN’s trust-based design.
 ZTNA implementations assume that no user or device or network can ever be trusted.
 An employee using a managed laptop gets treated no differently from a contractor using a tablet.
-ZTNA systems grant ephemeral access permissions that must be renewed with each session.
+ZTNA systems grant ephemeral access permissions to each resource or application and must be renewed with each session.

 Software-defined Perimeters (SDPs) implement ZTNA to replace VPN’s moat-and-castle architecture by defending each resource rather than protecting a network.
 The SDP masks each resource, rendering them invisible to anyone whether they connect through an on-premises network or an airport hotspot.
 Many NaaS offerings let companies apply SDP-based network security.